michaelbraga/ecommerce-streaming-etl/README.md

 | -------- | ---------- | ------- | ---------- | -------- | --------- | ------------ | ------------ | ------ | ---------- |
 | DZ  | PURCHASED_CANCELLED  | 1c7657a3-... | 46af3268-... | CL | 2020-12-17 04:08:47.326 | 31.90 | jcb | iusto sit nam | true |

 3. `Data Loader` reads data from the staging location where Spark Streaming ETL is saving logs.
-There are 2 modes in loading data, `TABLE` level and `PARTITION` level.
+There are 2 modes in loading data, `TABLE` level (default) and `PARTITION` level.
    `TABLE` level reads the whole table from staging and unions the data with the same table in the final location (if it exists), then overwrites (overwrite=dynamic) the resulting data in the final location.
 While in `PARTITION` level, data loader retrieves all missing partitions in final table from staging table, and moves the missing partitions from staging to final table.
 During loading of data, you can configure resulting parquet data to have less files generated compared to the number